freyfogle/freyfogle.github.io/_posts/2017-10-19-speaking-at-microconf-europe.md

 I'm looking forward to telling our story at [OpenCage](https://geocoder.opencagedata.com) and sharing a few lessons we've learned along the way.
-I think the main focus of my talk will be on building a gloabl customer base - too many of the examples I see are too US centric and thus not always applicable to European founders.
+I think the main focus of my talk will be on building a global customer base - too many of the examples I see are too US centric and thus not always applicable to European founders.
 Nevertheless, if you've been following our progress please do send me any suggestions you have for topics you'd like me to cover in the talk.